-For criminal activity, HUD permits COC to terminate assistance if a preponderance of the evidence indicates that a household member has engaged in the activity, regardless of whether the household member has been arrested or convicted [24 CFR 982.553(c)].
+For criminal activity, HUD permits the PHA to terminate assistance if a preponderance of the evidence indicates that a household member has engaged in the activity, regardless of whether the household member has been arrested or convicted [24 CFR 982.553(c)].

-COC will use the concept of the preponderance of the evidence as the standard for making all termination decisions.
+COCThe PHA will use the concept of the preponderance of the evidence as the standard for making all termination decisions.